Visit a Passivhaus certified, self-built home in Silverton, Devon

-Passivhaus or Passive House is a very low energy building standard which creates well insulated, well ventilated, draft free buildings with very very low heating bills.
-The term 'Passivhaus' is German, the direct translation being 'passive building' rather than domestic house as is often assumed and it can be applied to any building, commercial or residential.
-It is based on simple building physics (as Wolgang Feist, it's creator is keen to point out) and is not the result of building regulations in any particular country, although some regions are adopting it as their standard regulation.
+Passivhaus or Passive House is a very low energy building standard which creates well insulated, well ventilated, draft-free buildings with very very low heating bills.
+The term ‘Passivhaus’ is German, the direct translation being ‘passive building’ rather than a domestic house as is often assumed and it can be applied to any building, commercial or residential.
+It is based on simple building physics (as Wolfgang Feist, it’s creator is keen to point out) and is not the result of building regulations in any particular country, although some regions are adopting it as their standard regulation.
 It is a perfect standard for Devon, Cornwall and the South West of the UK given our very windy weather and high energy prices.

 To create a Passivhaus building requires much more attention to detail than standard construction requires.
 The initial design has to be put through the Passivhaus Planning Package (PHPP), essentially a very large Excel spreadsheet, which assesses the likely heat gains (from the sun and the activities of the occupants) and heat losses (through windows, walls, roof and floors and from ventilation) of the building.
 The PHPP calculates the overall annual heating requirement for the building and so long it is projected to be less than 15kWh per m2 of floor area then the design will meet the Passivhaus standard.
 The Passivhaus standard also requires that the airtightness of the building is less than 0.6 air changes per hour at 50 pascals and that the total energy consumption is less than 120 kWh per m2 per year for all of the activities in the building.
 That includes all the electricity and gas that is used by appliances as well as for heating or cooling.